freesewing/markdown/org/blog/fu-face-mask/en.md

 This only focusses on preventing you from getting coronavirus.
 There's also the fact that the mask can help (a bit) in keeping you from spreading it further.
-Because the way things or going right now, it looks like we should do every little thing we can to try to slow this thing down.
+Because the way things are going right now, it looks like we should do every little thing we can to try to slow this thing down.

 So when I got home, I set out to rush out a face mask pattern.
 Common sense says it can't hurt, and apparently there's more to it too.
 If nothing else, I want a cute face mask, not one of the ugly ones you see on the news.